How to Fill Out or Complete a W-4

 - Contact an eFile.com Taxpert® if you have questions.

 In summary, we at eFile.com recognize the complexity of the design of the W-4 Form and we are here to assist you at every level.
 We consider the W-4 Form an important part of your financial and tax return planning.
-For many reasons, taxpayers have experienced IRS related tax return processing delays in 2021 - not eFile.com delays.
+For many reasons, taxpayers have experienced IRS related tax return processing delays in 2021 and 2022 - not eFile.com delays.
 These delays have held up tax refund payments for too many taxpayers, thus W-4 planning is important as taxpayers create their own tax return refunds if they withhold too much in taxes per pay period.
 Manage or reduce your tax withholding now via the W-4 and keep your money now and throughout the current year instead of handing over too much in your tax withholding to the IRS.
 At the end of the year, you are only getting that same money back again via your tax return refund.

 We sympathize with you: If you think that completing a W-4 Form is worse than a dental root canal procedure, we totally get IT!
 Unfortunately, we do not do root canals and can only help you with the W-4 forms.